William Kristan

 William B. Kristan, Jr. is an American biologist, currently a Distinguished Professor Emeritus at the University of California, San Diego.

 He was awarded a Ph.D. by the University of Pennsylvania before becoming a postdoctoral fellow at Stanford University.
-He was awarded a 1981 Guggenheim Fellowship and was a Fellow of the University of Bielefeld, Germany.
+He was awarded a 1981 Guggenheim Fellowship and was a Fellow of Bielefeld University, Germany.

 His interests are in the behaviour of neuronal networks and their creation during embryogenesis.

 using a variety of advanced techniques to examine the circuits in the relatively controllable nervous system of the medicinal leech.